Collab-Hub-io/HW-Collab-Hub-Workshop/Collab-Hub-PD-Client-v0.3/README.md

 ---
 ### NIME WORKSHOP

-*This version of the Pd client was prepared for the NIME 2021 Workshop.
-To stay updated with the latest version of the Pd client and find more examples, please refer to https://github.com/Collab-Hub-io/Collab-Hub-Pd-Client.*
+This version is used for the NIME 2021 Workshop.
+For the latest version of the PD-Client and more examples, please visit [https://github.com/Collab-Hub-io].

----

 ## Overview